MetaCommunity/mci-dnet-xsd/README-de-setf.md

           effective _work around_ for systems distributed to _end
           users_  -- such that any single _end user_ would not be
-          expected to modify the systems as distributed, in any manner that would interfere with any functional appliations of the specific methodology -- it may seem to amount to an indeterminite uncertainty for applications and application
+          expected to modify the systems as distributed, in any manner that would interfere with any functional applications of the specific methodology -- it may seem to amount to an indeterminite uncertainty for applications and application
           developers, moreover as a sort of _virulent_ methodology